 A Downtown Festival District allows customers of participating Downtown restaurants and bars to purchase and take open containers of alcohol from the licensed premises for consumption in the public right-of-way located within a designated area and during a limited time frame.

-The designated boundary area of the May 31, 2019 Downtown Festival District is highlighted on the map at right.
+The designated boundary area of the Downtown Festival District is highlighted on the map at right.
 This map is subject to change with each Downtown Festival District designation.

 To learn more about a Downtown Festival District, review City Code section 5-62.2.

 Frequently Asked Questions